SCM-NV/pyZacros/doc/source/examples/COPt111.rst

 Lines 8-10 select the engine to use.
 Here we chose the reactive force field (ReaxFF) method in combination with the parameterization 'CHONSFPtClNi.ff,' which has been specially designed to study the surface oxidation of Pt(111).

 Lines 12-28 specify the PESExploration task settings.
 The results of this calculation are the set of critical points that compose the energy landscape, what we call the energy landscape for short.
 Here we fix the position of the platinum surface atoms (line 13), use the ProcesSearch method to find the escape mechanisms from the different states (line 15), distributed in 10 expeditions with 4 explorers each (lines 17-18), and allow transition states within a 2 eV energy window (line 19).
-Any newfound local minimum is used as the origin of a new expedition (line 19).
-For the final set of local minima found, a geometry optimization of the corresponding independent fragments (CO and Pt surface) is carried out to consider the gas-phase configurations into the energy landscape (line 20).
-The two fragments are defined as 1) the atoms belonging to the reference region and 2) the rest, equivalently to the adsorbate atoms.
-Additionally, all obtained states will be aligned with respect to this reference (line 21).
+Any newfound local minimum is used as the origin of a new expedition (line 20).
+For the final set of local minima found, a geometry optimization of the corresponding independent fragments (CO and Pt surface) is carried out to consider the gas-phase configurations into the energy landscape (line 21).
+The two fragments are defined as 1) the atoms belonging to the reference region; the Pt surface, and 2) the rest, equivalently to the adsorbate atoms.
+Additionally, all obtained states will be aligned with respect to this reference (line 22).

-For the structure comparison, we establish that the structures are the same if their interatomic distances are less than 0.1 A in neighborhoods of 2.5 A and energy differences are less than 0.05 eV (lines 25-27).
-Additionally, we verify that molecules are irreducible by the symmetry operations of the Pt surface (line 28).
+For the structure comparison, we establish that the structures are considered the same if their interatomic distances are less than 0.1 A in neighborhoods of 2.5 A and energy differences are less than 0.05 eV (lines 23-25).
+Additionally, we verify that molecules are irreducible by the symmetry operations of the Pt surface (line 26).

+For illustration purposes, we require the calculation of the binding sites (line 27), where their labels are set based on the number of the neighbor atoms within a distance of 3.8 A (line 28).
+A lower value for NeighborCutoff may conduct to make fcc and hcp sites indistinguishable, i.e. they will get assigned the same label.

+Finally, we create the AMSJob calculation, which requires both the initial molecule and the settings object as input parameters(line 30), and we run it (line 31).
+This calculation should take only a few minutes.
+Once this calculation is finished, we print out the obtained energy landscape (lines 33-34).
+If everything went well, at this point, you should get something like this in the standard output:

 .. code-block:: none
   :linenos:

+  [05.02|08:15:06] PLAMS working folder: /home/user/pyzacros/examples/CO+Pt111/plams_workdir
+  [05.02|08:15:06] JOB CO_ads+Pt111 STARTED
+  [05.02|08:15:06] JOB CO_ads+Pt111 RUNNING
+  [05.02|08:15:51] JOB CO_ads+Pt111 FINISHED
+  [05.02|08:15:51] JOB CO_ads+Pt111 SUCCESSFUL
   All stationary points:
   ======================
   State 1: COPt36 local minimum @ -7.65164210 Hartree (found 1 times, results on State-1_MIN)